Apply for an ITIN

 At least one document must contain your photograph.
 A current passport would meet all these requirements and is the only document you can submit on its own.
 Otherwise, you must send two documents.

 The IRS has a long list of documents or combinations of documents that can show your status and identity.
-All are listed in the IRS Form W-7 instructions.
+All are listed in the Form W-7 instructions.

 All documents must be originals or certified copies.
 A certified copy is one that the original issuing agency provides, and certifies as an exact copy of the original, and contains an official stamped seal from the agency.
+Certifying Acceptance Agents and many Taxpayer Assistance Centers, discussed below, may also certify certain documents.

 Exceptions to the rule requiring original documents or certified copies include: